darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/tests/README.md

   * Inspec Audit Scripts
   * ad-hoc test scripts, such as negative tests

 The supported test cases will test install method and auth mode (IRSA or Pod-Identity).
-These scripts have help find bugs with *stale IAM policy collisions*, *CloudFormation ownership drift*, *class-name-dependent Gateway API deletion*, *finalier-lock hangs*, etc.  Each pahse drive the same 7-function contract regardless of how the LBC was install, so that *AWS CLI isntall scripts* or *Terraform provision scripts* are exercised through identical validation, demo, and cleanup steps.
+These scripts have helped find bugs with *stale IAM policy collisions*, *CloudFormation ownership drift*, *class-name-dependent Gateway API deletion*, *finalizer-lock hangs*, etc.  Each phase drives the same 7-function contract regardless of how the LBC was installed, so that *AWS CLI install scripts* or *Terraform provision scripts* are exercised through identical validation, demo, and cleanup steps.

 ## Layout